The Wild Horses of Sable Island

 After breakfast, we loaded our gear into waterproof sacks and were safely transported to the island’s shore in groups of six to ten.
 Greeted by Parks Canada staff, we were led down a narrow horse path, being careful to stay in one another’s footprints in the sand.
 After walking for half an hour with no horses in sight, we climbed a dune only to spot a foal frolicking down the beach with its mother close behind.
 My heart skipped a beat to know that I could finally tick that box off my bucket list.
 Walking a little farther, we witnessed many more small herds of horses.

-Believed to be descendants of animals that were seized by the British from the Acadians during their expulsion from Nova Scotia, these horses now exist in numbers ranging from 300 to 500.
+Believed to be descendants of animals that were seized by the British from the Acadians during their expulsion from Nova Scotia, the Sable Island horses now exist in numbers ranging from 300 to 500.
 These wild horses feed off the marram beach grass and know by instinct where to dig for underground freshwater reservoirs when the surface ponds are contaminated with saltwater from the Atlantic Ocean after storms.

 From 1801 to 1958, before modern navigational systems, a human presence existed on the island as a lifesaving station for shipwrecks.
 Originally used for riding and farming, the herd was destined to be rounded up and auctioned off for use as pit ponies in the coal mines, or alternatively slaughtered for dog food.